 Sorry Los Angeles—you lost to Provo-Orem, Utah (#1), Des Moines, IA (#6) and Toledo, Ohio (#8).
 In the first-ever “Best Cities for Successful Aging” ranking report, the City of Angels finished a less-than-heavenly #30.
 Compiled by the Milken Institute, a nonprofit, nonpartisan think tank, the

-At first, USC’s large, interdisciplinary series of studies into air pollution and brain health seemed outside the wheelhouse of USC Davis School of Gerontology postdoc Jennifer Ailshire, a sociologist and demographer.
-After leading researcher Caleb E. Finch tapped her to contribute to the massive project,
+At first, USC’s large, interdisciplinary series of studies into air pollution and brain health seemed outside the wheelhouse of USC Leonard Davis School of Gerontology postdoc Jennifer Ailshire, a sociologist and demographer.
+After leading researcher Caleb E. Finch tapped her to contribute to the massive

 End-of-life pain is poorly managed across the board, but why, even with palliative care efforts, do minorities suffer disproportionately?
-Tackling what he calls the first study to investigate pain experiences among Whites, Blacks and Latinos following inpatient palliative care (IPC) consults, USC Davis School of
+Tackling what he calls the first study to investigate pain experiences among Whites, Blacks and Latinos following inpatient palliative care (IPC) consults, USC Leonard Davis School

 Singing bacteria—a veritable Menudo made up of microorganisms—was the latest synthetic biology brainchild of USC’s International Genetically Engineered Machine competition (iGEM) team.
-Advised by the USC Davis School of Gerontology assistant professor Sean Curran and grad student Percy Genyk, the team consisted of USC undergrads
+Advised by the USC Leonard Davis School of Gerontology assistant professor Sean Curran and grad student Percy Genyk, the team consisted of USC